Matt-deve/Clock_for_ChoiceScript/README.md

 A clock module allowing you to easily change the time and date with a single call to a subroutine, and then dynamically write it into your text.
 Users can define their own calendrical systems, date and time stamp formatting, and even use a pseudo-unix timestamp.

 #### Contributing
-Any feedback is more than welcome, you can message me on the ***Choice of Games*** forum at https://forum.choiceofgames.com/u/codedquill/summary or search for the '*clock_for_choicescript*' topic thread.
+Any feedback is more than welcome, you can privately message me on the ***Choice of Games*** forum at https://forum.choiceofgames.com/u/codedquill/summary or search for the '*clock_for_choicescript*' topic thread and post a public comment.

 Any donations can be provided via my ***Patreon*** at https://patreon.com/CodedQuill